rsbaye/rsbaye/README.md

 💼🎓 I’m currently a PhD Candidate at the University of Vermont.

-🎓 Previous Alumina: University of Milan, University of Ghana, University of Cape Coast.
+🎓 Alma mater: University of Milan, University of Tuebingen, University of Ghana, University of Cape Coast.

 💼 Previously worked as a Researcher with the German Institute of Development and Sustainability.